catdemian/node-red/README.md

 Node-Red Vagrant Ansible
 ========================

-Instalación de Node-Red en Ubuntu Xennial usando Vagrant y Ansible.
+Ansible playbook to run Node-Red on Ubuntu and Vagrant

 # node-red

-## Instalación y Uso
+## Installation and usage

-### Requisitos
+### Requirements

 - Vagrant
 - Ansible
 - VirtualBox

-### Instrucciones de uso
+### How to use

-1. Clonar este repositorio
+1. Clone this repository `git clone https://github.com/catdemian/nodered-ansible.git`
-2. Acceder al directorio
+2. Acces to the directory nodered-ansible `cd ./nodered-ansible/`
-3. ejecutar `vagrant up`
+3. Execute following command: `vagrant up`
-4. Abrir el navegador y acceder a  `http://localhost:1880`
+4. Access folllowing URL in your browser   `http://localhost:1880`